Charles the Fat: Acquisition of Italy

 Three brothers ruled in cooperation and avoided wars over the division of their patrimony: a rare occurrence in the Early Middle Ages.
 In 877, Carloman finally inherited Italy from his uncle Charles the Bald.
 Louis divided Lotharingia and offered a third to Carloman and a third to Charles.
 In 878, Carloman returned his Lotharingian share to Louis, who then divided it evenly with Charles.
 In 879, Carloman was incapacitated by a stroke and divided his domains between his brothers: Bavaria went to Louis and Italy to Charles.
-Charles dated his reign in Italia from this point, and from then he spent most of his reign until 886 in his Italian kingdom.
+Charles dated his reign in Italia from this point, and from then, he spent most of his reign until 886 in his Italian kingdom.

-In 880, Charles joined Louis III of France and Carloman II, the joint kings of West Francia, in failed siege of Boso of Provence in Vienne from August to September.
+In 880, Charles joined Louis III of France and Carloman II, the joint kings of West Francia, in a failed siege of Boso of Provence in Vienne from August to September.
 Provence, legally a part of the Italian kingdom from 863, had rebelled under Boso.
 In August 882, Charles sent Richard, Duke of Burgundy, Count of Autun, to take the city, which he finally did in September.
 After this, Boso was restricted to the vicinity of Vienne.